Qassaseen/Proj01_Riyadh_Restaurants_POI_Analysis/data_engineering/README.md

 Notes:

 - `price` and `rating` have **no missing values** → safe for correlations and plots.
+- `price_code` is ideal for numeric analysis (correlations, models).
 - `ratingSignals` has many `NaN` → filter or treat explicitly when used.
+- `postcode` can be used to summarize results by postal code where available.

 ### 7.3 Dashboard Developer (Member 4)